rodlaf/BinaryGPUIndex/README.md

-# GPU Accelerated Vector Index
+# GPU Vector Index

 A proof of concept vector index that supports insertion and k-nearest-neighbors querying.
-The index is implemented as DeviceIndex in `DeviceIndex.cu` and a simple web server that allows insertions and queries over a network is implemented in `server.cu`.
+The index is implemented as DeviceIndex in `DeviceIndex.cu` and can be used as a library within a C++ program, in the same way that SQLite is.
+A simple web server that allows insertions and queries over a network is implemented in `server.cu`.

 While this implementation can only support 64-bit binary vectors, it can be extended to support any vector type including vectors of non-binary elements such as floating point values.
 Such an extension would only change the way in which distances are computed between vectors and not the way in which those distances are ranked (e.g., radix select).